 For $160, we’ve for The Asus TUF X470-Plus Gaming costs $160, followed by the Asrock Fatal1ty X470 Gaming K4 at $170 Gigabyte X470 Aorus Gaming 5 at $180 and the Asus Prime X470-Pro at $185.
 The pricing for these motherboards might move around a bit, but that’s the range.

-In the above grouping, the Asus TUF X470-Plus Gaming cannot compare it to more pricey motherboards because they are better equipped.
+In the above grouping, the Asus TUF X470-Plus Gaming cannot compare to more pricey motherboards because they are better equipped.
 Their model packs an inferior VRM with few features of lower quality.

 The Asrock Fatal1ty X470 Gaming K4 is good but not as good as the Gigabyte X470 Aorus Gaming 5 and Asus Prime X470-Pro motherboards.
 Choosing between these two is tricky, but they are almost alike.

-The Prime X470-Pro has 6 + 2 VRM design with six real phases and a doubler.
+The Prime X470-Pro has a 6 + 2 VRM design with six real phases and a doubler.
 Don’t mind the price of the Asus Prime X470-Pro, it is worth every penny.

 - Pros: Good quality components; Compatible with other TUF alliance brands

 - Cons: Not stable with overclocking; Slower secondary PCI Express x16 slot

 A look into the Ryzen 7 2700X territory is for those who are proud of 8-core/16-thread, and you have four good alternatives.
 Asrock is challenging Asus for the most expensive board, although worth its salt.

 The Asrock X470 Taichi Ultimate has a cheaper version known as the Taichi that drops 10 Gigabit LAN support.
 And that’s the only difference between them.
 If you don’t need so much LAN Gigabit support, then Taichi is your board of choice then saves $70 on the vanilla model.